-Water Boatman can be seen swimming right side up along the bottom of the pond using their short, scoop-like front legs to gather plant food and algae.
+Water Boatmen can be seen swimming right side up along the bottom of a pond using their short, scoop-like front legs to gather plant food and algae.
 Their oar-shaped hind legs help them swim.
-Water Boatman trap air under their shell in order to breathe underwater.
-They hook their legs on underwater plants and rocks to keep from floating to the surface
+Water Boatmen trap air under their shell in order to breathe underwater.
+They hook their legs on underwater plants and rocks to keep from floating to the surface.

 Did you know?
-Water Boatman fly to artificial lights at night, sometimes in great numbers.
+Water Boatmen fly towards artificial lights at night, sometimes in great numbers.